What is RegTech?

 This new era was epitomized by one single and massive piece of legislation: the Dodd-Frank Financial Reform Act.

 To many, Dodd-Frank seemed like a half-measure that mended the proverbial fence only after the horse had escaped the corral.
-Many financial institutions saw it as over-zealous and set on putting up unnecessary guardrails.
-And to the public, it seemed disconnected to their desire to see big bank executives pay for the reckless behavior that had led to the Global Financial Crisis.
+Many financial institutions saw it as overzealous and set on putting up unnecessary guardrails.
+To the public, it seemed disconnected from their desire to see big bank executives pay for the reckless behavior that had led to the financial crisis.

-But, effective or not in its original intent, Dodd-Frank would mark a turning point in the industry: the moment the regulatory pendulum swung back from the under-regulated era before the Global Financial Crisis to the over-regulated era that would follow.
+Effective or not in its original intent, Dodd-Frank would mark a turning point in the industry: the moment the regulatory pendulum swung back from the under-regulated era pre-Global Financial Crisis to the over-regulated era that would follow.

-The massive tolls this new regulatory era has brought to bear on financial institutions was and is staggering.
+The massive tolls this new regulatory era has brought to bear on financial institutions is staggering.

-The 2010s were the decade where AI began to develop extremely rapidly.
+In the 2010s, AI began to develop extremely rapidly.
 Deep learning and neural networks made it possible to “teach” a system how to complete a task using a large data set of examples rather than through task-specific programming.

-The distinction, while seemingly insignificant, has wide-ranging implications.
+The distinction has wide-ranging implications.
 The process of writing a program is extremely labor-intensive.
 With deep learning, programmers can instead feed algorithms data sets to help them learn.
-This set the stage for the deep learning revolution.

 Leveraging natural language processing and machine learning, AI began to beat humans at Jeopardy!, poker, and Go.
-And the capabilities these technologies provided began to disrupt industry after industry.
+The capabilities these technologies provided began to disrupt industry after industry.